Loopring/protocols/DESIGN.md

 ### The possibility for some simple filling logic between orders

 A user could create an order selling X tokenZ for either N tokenA or M tokenB (or even more tokens) while using the same orderID.
-The user is guaranteed never to spend more than X tokenZ, but will have bought [0, N] tokenA and [0, M] tokenA.
+The user is guaranteed never to spend more than X tokenZ, but will have bought [0, N] tokenA and/or [0, M] tokenA.

-A realistic use case would be for example selling LRC for either ETH and/or WETH.
+A realistic use case would be for selling some token for one of the available stable coins.
+Or selling a token for either ETH and/or WETH.

 ## Deposit/Withdraw block handling